THE FULL LIST OF CHRISTIAN HOLIDAYS IN ISRAEL

 Christmas in Bethlehem - The Center for the celebration of Christmas in the Holy Land - Bethlehem.
 Christmas in Bethlehem is celebrated three times - Catholics and Protestants on the night of December 24-25, Orthodox Christians - from January 6-7, Armenians - in the afternoon on January 6.
 The city is decorated.
 The celebrations take place on the Nativity Square, at the Church of the Nativity, and in the Temple itself!

 The Temple cannot accommodate all comers - screens are installed on the Nativity Square, the liturgy is being broadcast live.
-Most of the Church of the Nativity and the Nativity grotto belongs to the Greek Orthodox Church, so the Catholics and Armenians celebrate the liturgy in their churches, but part of the service, in agreement with the Greeks, is held in the grotto!
+Most of the Church of the Nativity and the Nativity grotto belong to the Greek Orthodox Church, so the Catholics and Armenians celebrate the liturgy in their churches, but part of the service, in agreement with the Greeks, is held in the grotto!

 The Christmas holiday in Bethlehem is a bright and memorable event.
 Everything is unusual !!!
 And palms instead of firs, and camels instead of reindeer, and local Santa Claus with mustaches, instead of a thick white beard!
 Five-pointed red Christmas stars are burning, there is a parade of local scouts accompanied by loud drumming, Scottish bagpipes are playing - and everything is not so, it does not sound like what you are used to!
 East!